qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .....................................

-Selected features can be cut, copied and pasted between layers in the same QGIS project, as long as destination layers are set to |mActionToggleEditing|
+Selected features can be cut, copied and pasted between layers in the same QGIS project, as long as destination layers are set to |toggleEditing|
 :sup:`Toggle editing` beforehand.

 .. index:: CSV, WKT